Skip to main content

 Commander Thane Aldric

-He volunteered for this assignment knowing exactly who would be waiting aboard.
+He volunteered for this assignment knowing exactly who would be waiting aboard, and knows the Meridian by sound, down to which deck plates give him away.

 Kira Vasic

-She came aboard carrying sealed orders to end his life if the ceasefire fails.
+She boarded the Meridian carrying sealed orders to end his life if the ceasefire fails, intending to keep her distance, and the corridors are far too narrow for that.

 Narrow warship corridor showing forced proximity in space as two shadows share a console under amber lighting